COMM 201 - Introduction to Communication Studies (3 Hours)

 COMM 384 - Special Topics (3 Hours)

 Intensive experience as a communication professional in an appropriate business setting.
 Possible placements include public relations, marketing, customer relations, fundraising, government offices, and broadcasting.
 Application required; see Bassett Internship Program.
+A special fee ($200) is charged for this course.
 C21:EL.
-A special fee ($200) is charged for this course.

 Prerequisite(s): junior or senior status, GPA of 2.25, and approval of the chair